Subscribe to our Gay Travel Newsletter here

 Australia’s Politics

-The new millennium brought a wave of gay and lesbian rights and acceptance to Australia.
-Today, 79% of people agree society should accept homosexuality, making it the fifth most gay-accepting country in the world.
-Transgender rights vary a bit more, with some places still requiring reassignment surgery before you can legally change your gender.
+The new millennium delivered waves of LGBTQ+ rights Down Under.
+Today, 79% of people agree society should accept homosexuality, though youโ€™re bound to find closed-minded rural pockets (just think of Priscilla, Queen of the Desert, which is about to get a sequel featuring the original cast).
+Transgender rights are a little dicier, as some places still mandate reassignment surgery before you can legally change your gender.

 The Scene

 Three words: Sydney Mardi Gras.
-It’s one of the biggest pride parties in the world in one of the most welcoming cities on Earth.
-There is widespread acceptance of homosexuality, though you’re bound to find rural closed-minded pockets (just like in Priscilla, Queen of the Desert).
-There are great scenes to devour in Melbourne and Brisbane, and Sydney is considered one of the greatest lesbian cities on Earth, with friendly neighbourhoods throughout Inner West.
-To tap into current events around the country, check out Australia’s Lesbians On The Loose at lotl.com.
+Itโ€™s one of the biggest pride parties in the world, in one of the most welcoming cities on Earth.
+Thereโ€™s also great scenes to devour in Melbourne and Brisbane.
+And if you sway Sapphic, Sydney is also one of the worldโ€™s lesbian hotspots.
+To tap into current events around the country, check out Australiaโ€™s Lesbians On The Loose at lotl.com.

 7. Portugal

-As a tourist, few countries are as nonchalant about same-sex PDAs as Portugal.
-Europe’s westernmost country is famously liberal on everything from gay marriage to gender identity (surgery is not required).
-Even in the barely-populated Azores Islands–flung in the middle of the Atlantic Ocean–we felt comfortable in our skin.
+Few countries are as nonchalant about same-sex PDAs as Portugal.
+Europeโ€™s westernmost country is famously liberal on everything from gender identity (surgery is not required) to drug decriminalization (they treat users as patients, not felons).
+Even the far-flung, sparsely populated Azores Islands of the Atlantic Ocean welcome the gays with big olโ€™ jazz hands.

 Portugal’s Politics

-Same-sex marriage was allowed in 2010, making Portugal the 8th country to do so and one of the best countries on Earth for queer people to call home.
-By 2019’s Eurobarometer, 80% of Portuguese people said they believed lesbian, gay and bisexual people should have the same rights as straight people.
+Same-sex marriage was allowed in 2010, making Portugal the 8th country to do so.
+By 2019โ€™s Eurobarometer, 80% of Portuguese people said they believed lesbian, gay and bisexual people should have the same rights as straight people, making it one of the best countries on Earth for LGBTQ+ people to call home

 The Scene

-Lisbon and Porto offer the two largest LGBTQ scenes in the country.
-In Lisbon, head to Rua Barroca for a swath of bars, but establishments are scattered throughout the city.
-Likewise, Porto’s gay bars, clubs and parties pepper the town.
-Drinking outdoors is legal, and clubs don’t shutter their doors at any specific time—two reasons Portugal is popular with partiers.
-Lisbon and Porto celebrate Pride in June and July, respectively.
-And Queer Lisboa is considered one of the most important alternative film festivals in Europe.
+Lisbon and Porto offer the two largest LGBTQ+ scenes.
+In Lisbon, Rua Barroca is Gay Grand Central, but establishments are scattered throughout the city.
+Likewise, Portoโ€™s bars, clubs and parties pepper the town.
+Public drinking is legal, and clubs donโ€™t shutter their doors at any specific time, which obviously makes Portugal popular with partiers.
+If youโ€™re a cinephile, Queer Lisboa is one of the most important alternative film festivals in Europe.

 6. France

-It’s no wonder France has been dubbed the world’s most popular tourist destination.
-Chic women sip café au lait with a menthol dangling from their fingers.
+With 100 million visitors a year, France is easily the worldโ€™s hottest travel destination.
+Chic women sip cafรฉ au lait with a menthol dangling from their fingers.
 Buskers peddle near popular attractions like the Louvre and the Eiffel Tower.
-In the south, locals and visitors alike bask in the sun-soaked Mediterranean from shady terraces while sipping Soixante-Quinze cocktails (aka The French 75).
-If we had to sum up this timeless destination, it just has that je ne sais quoi.
+Down south, locals and visitors alike bask in the sun-soaked Mediterranean from shady terraces while sipping Soixante-Quinze cocktails (aka The French 75).
+Itโ€™s tough to sum up the entire country, but France just has a certain je ne sais quoi.

 France’s Politics

-France has always been intrigued by unconventional lifestyles.
-When it came time to recognize LGBTQ+ people, the country was leagues ahead of its European neighbours.
-Paris has been a queer mecca since the 70s.
-And smaller scenes exist in major cities, including Lyon and Marseille.
-Overall, the country is LGBTQ+ welcoming with strong anti-discrimination laws.
-Same-sex marriage and adoption are legal while changing your gender doesn’t require surgery.
+France has long embraced alternative lifestyles.
+When LGBTQ+ rights began to emerge the country was leagues ahead of its European neighbours (Paris has been a gay mecca since the 70s after all).
+Smaller scenes also exist in other cities like Lyon and Marseille, and the country is LGBTQ+ welcoming with strong anti-discrimination laws.
+Same-sex marriage and adoption are also legal, while changing your gender doesnโ€™t require surgery.

 The Scene

-Paris claims to have one of the most robust queer scenes throughout Europe, rivalled only by Madrid and London.
-And while we adore Paris’ Le Marais district, Marseille and Lyon both have excellent LGBTQ+ scenes worth indulging in.
-Nice—the country’s famous summer escape—has not one, not two, but FOUR GAY BEACHES to choose from.
-Plenty of Pride parades, bars and clubs, a sex-positive culture, and even lesbian-centric institutions.
-All reasons why France is one of our favourite queer destinations in the world.
+Centred on Le Marais, Paris offers one of the most robust gay scenes throughout Europe, rivalled only by Madrid and London.
+And Niceโ€”the countryโ€™s famous summer escapeโ€”has not one or two but FOUR gay beaches to choose from.
+Plenty of Pride parades, bars and clubs, a sex-positive culture, and even lesbian-centric institutions are all reasons why France is one of our favourite LGBTQ+ destinations in the world.

 5. Malta

-Malta’s Queer Politics
+Malta’s Politics

-The most impressive part of Malta’s embrace of LGBTQ rights is how quickly and recently the country came around.
-This island is staunchly Roman Catholic.
-Divorce only became legal in 2011, and abortion is still a crime.
-But in 2014, Marie Louise Coleiro Preca was elected president and ushered in powerful pro-LGBTQ legislation.
+But in 2014, Marie Louise Coleiro Preca was elected president and ushered in powerful pro-LGBTQ+ legislation.
 She went so far as to criminalize conversion therapy.
-Her Civil Liberties Minister, Helena Dalli, oversaw the country’s progressive trans-rights bills.
-And the Maltese people embraced it all.
-Local queers describe the transition as an overnight awakening.
-While the 2006 Eurobarometer poll found just 18% of the population agreed with same-sex marriage, it was 67% by 2019—the sharpest increase by any country.
+Her Civil Liberties Minister, Helena Dalli, oversaw the countryโ€™s progressive trans-rights bills.
+And the Maltese people said, โ€œYes, Mawma!โ€ to all of it.
+Local gays describe the transition as an overnight awakening.
+While the 2006 Eurobarometer poll found just 18% of the population agreed with same-sex marriage, it rose to 67% by 2019โ€”the sharpest increase by any country.

 The Scene